DCSCORES/dcscores.org/_posts/2017-11-16-diversity-celebrated-at-20th-annual-westside-dc-scores-poetry-slam.markdown

 KIPP WILL took the stage next and to the beat of their song, started...

-Tamir Rice - why did this happen
+Tamir Rice - why did this happen<br>
-Sandra Bland - she didn't get justice
+Sandra Bland - she didn't get justice<br>
-Michael Brown - he was going to college
+Michael Brown - he was going to college<br>
-Philando Castile - his child saw him die
+Philando Castile - his child saw him die<br>
-Eric Garner - he was minding his own business
+Eric Garner - he was minding his own business<br>
-Tayvon Martin - he was only a child
+Tayvon Martin - he was only a child<br>

 "That’s what Martin Luther King taught us," the middle schoolers concluded. "(That) we will stand to fight, with all our might/Fighting for our rights tonight."